alejio/alejio.github.io/content/about.md

 permalink: /about/
 ---

-**Hey there, I’m Alex, a data and AI leader who helps organizations turn data into a competitive advantage.**
+**Hey there, I'm Alex, a data and AI leader with a track record of building data capabilities that drive tangible business impact.**

-I specialise in **AI, machine learning, and data platform architecture**, with a track record of building data capabilities that drive tangible business impact.
-Most recently, I was **Head of Data & AI at Lunos**, a seed-stage fintech startup, where I led data and AI efforts as part of the founding team.
+I specialise in **AI, machine learning, and data platform architecture**.
+I'm currently **Head of Data at Stream**.
+Previously, I was **Head of Data & AI at Lunos**, where I led data and AI efforts as part of the founding team.

-I’m now open to **consulting, advisory, and fractional leadership roles** where I can help companies scale their data capabilities, architect AI solutions, or implement data governance frameworks that stick.
+I write about data leadership, AI strategy, and building data capabilities in high-growth environments.

 ## My journey